Kanomble/celery_blast/README.md

 E.g. creation of blast project directories or file settings...

 ## TODO
+- [ ] if no genome level is defined take all
+- [ ] snakemake --unlock ?
 - [ ] refactor website structures
 - [ ] add a production environment
   - [ ] follow this [guide](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/)